 It is my opinion that the practice of mass appraisal in Buncombe County is fair and not biased in favor of or against any demographically identifiable group.
-Reports that have been published alleging or supporting allegations of bias suffer from the serious deficiencies enumerated in section 9.1 of this report, rendering them unreliable as credible sources of information.
+Reports that have been published alleging or supporting allegations of bias suffer from the serious deficiencies enumerated in Section 9.1 of this report and in Appendix D Specific References to Published Reports, rendering those report unreliable as credible sources of analysis or information.

-The perception of bias should be acknowledged and addressed through increased public outreach and education, and encouraging constituents to engage with the Assessment office with both general and specific questions or concerns.
+The perception of bias should be acknowledged and addressed through increased public outreach and education and by encouraging constituents to engage with the Assessment Office with both general and specific questions or concerns.
 Additional transparency regarding the valuation process is recommended, as there are general misconceptions surrounding the methods by which values are determined.

-The Buncombe County Assessment office is very progressive and is invested in making improvements to the valuation process and its component sub-systems.
+The Buncombe County Assessment office is very progressive and is invested in making improvements to the valuation process and its component subsystems.
 They have engaged my services to monitor progress through the 2025 reappraisal and beyond.
-The County can expect measurable improvement in the quality and equity of assessments.
+The county can expect measurable improvement in the quality and equity of assessments.